cbueth/infomeasure/docs/guide/entropy/index.md

 This class of entropy measure is in particularly useful in the study in connection with long–range correlated systems and with non–equilibrium phenomena.

 ## Entropy Estimation
 When estimating entropy, several factors must be considered.
 First, identify whether the dataset is discrete or continuous.
 Then, select an appropriate estimator, which can be broadly categorized into parametric and non-parametric techniques.
-This package provides methods for both discrete and continuous random variables, along with non-parametric techniques, with detailed explanations and implementation guidelines available in the subsequent pages.
+This package provides methods for both discrete and continuous random variables, and the non-parametric techniques, with detailed explanations and implementation guidelines available in the subsequent pages.
 > Note:
 > - This package consists of non-parametric estimation techniques for both the discrete and continuous RV.
 > - All the estimators are based on Shannon information except explicitly mentioned: Rényi entropy estimator & Tsallis entropy estimator